github/developer.github.com/content/guides/file-manipulation.md

 ## Creating files

-To create a file, you'll perform an HTTP `PUT` request at the repository and path you're interested in creating a file at.
+To create a file, you'll perform an HTTP `PUT` request.
+The URL is the repository and path where you want to create the file.
 The path is relative to the top-level directory.

 For example, to create a new file on the `master` branch, called _test.txt_ in